Churn propensity model

 Predicted Order Frequency Next 365d

-The predicted number of orders over the next 365 days.
+A customer’s predicted number of orders over the next 365 days.

 Predicted Probability of Transaction Next 365d

 Use any combination of these attributes to build audiences that align to various stages within your churn prevention campaigns.
-You can access these attributes directly from the segment editor:
+You can access these attributes directly from the Segment Editor:

 Choose the predicted probability of transactions attribute from the Segment Editor.